tomxp411/W65C02SXB-debugger/README.md

 It looks like the monitor accepts a few commands: sync, echo, read data, write data, and execute.
 There is also a "register" dump, but it just returns static data.
 (The code is literally a set of LDA#/send operations.
 So this is not actually a dump of the CPU registers.)
 Presumably, the debugger derives the register dump by reading the stack in the NMI cycle and dumping that to a pre-defined memory location.

-To send a command, the PC must send two bytes: $55 $CC.
+To send a command, the PC must send two bytes: $55 $AA.
 After that, the command byte is transmitted.

 Those are: